Things to see and do at Bletchley Park

 You are also very welcome to bring a picnic and blanket to enjoy lunch outside.
 Deckchairs and picnic tables will be spread out in our beautiful, spacious grounds.

-Breastfeeding and bottle feeding are permitted anywhere on the Museum’s grounds, but should parents require more privacy, there is a feeding room located in Block C.
+Breastfeeding and bottle feeding are welcomed anywhere on the site, but should parents require more privacy, there is a feeding room located in Block C.

 Baby change facilities & Pushchair access